dgraph-io/dgraph/wiki/content/graphql/queries/cascade.md

 	}
 }
 ```

+#### Nesting

-The cascading nature of field selection is overwritten by a nested @casecade.
+The cascading nature of field selection is overwritten by a nested `@casecade`.

-For example, the query below ensures that an author has fields reputation and name, and, if it has subfield posts, then that must have field text.
+For example, the query below ensures that an author has the `reputation` and `name` fields, and, if it has a `posts` subfield, then that subfield must have a `text` field.

 ```graphql
 {